SahilShrivastava-Dev/Optimisation_of_DAGs/README.md

 ## 🎯 What is DAG Optimizer?

 **DAG Optimizer** is an open-source Python library that provides state-of-the-art algorithms for optimizing Directed Acyclic Graphs (DAGs).
-Built on rigorous research and validated on 995 real-world test cases, it offers:
+Validated on 995 real-world test cases, it offers:

 - **42.9% average edge reduction** while preserving 100% reachability
 - **Adaptive transitive reduction** (DFS for sparse, Floyd-Warshall for dense)